psychdatascience/FDS-CourseOne/GitHubCheatSheet_lkc.md

 `git commit -a -m "commit message"` - stage & commit the changes to your local repo
 `git push` - send them up to GitHub

+### Optional: If you're paranoid, like me, you can
+`git fetch`
+`git status`  - just to double check that you're all synched up and current...